rclone/rclone/docs/content/commands/rclone_mount.md

-      --max-delete int                      When synchronizing, limit the number of deletes (default -1) --max-depth int                       If set limits the recursion depth to this. (default -1) --max-size int                        Only transfer files smaller than this in k or suffix b|k|M|G (default off) --mega-debug                          If set then output more debug from mega.
+      --max-delete int                      When synchronizing, limit the number of deletes (default -1) --max-depth int                       If set limits the recursion depth to this. (default -1) --max-size int                        Only transfer files smaller than this in k or suffix b|k|M|G (default off) --max-transfer int                    Maximum size of data to transfer. (default off) --mega-debug                          If set then output more debug from mega.
       --memprofile string                   Write memory profile to file --min-age duration                    Only transfer files older than this in s or suffix ms|s|m|h|d|w|M|y (default off)